lightning/bolts/05-onchain.md

 ## Abstract

-Lightning allows for two parties (A and B) to make transactions off-chain, by both holding a cross-signed *commitment transaction*, which describes the current state of the channel (basically the current balance).
+Lightning allows for two parties (nodes A and B) to conduct transactions off-chain by giving each of them a cross-signed *commitment transaction*, which describes the current state of the channel (basically, the current balance).
 This *commitment transaction* is updated every time a new payment is made, and is spendable at all times.

 There are three ways a channel can end:

-1. The good way (*mutual close*): at some point A and B agree on closing the channel, they generate a *closing transaction* (which is similar to a *commitment transaction* without any pending payments), and publish it on the blockchain (see [BOLT #2: Channel Close](02-peer-protocol.md#channel-close)).
+1. The good way (*mutual close*): at some point nodes A and B agree to close the channel.
+They generate a *closing transaction* (which is similar to a *commitment transaction* without any pending payments) and publish it on the blockchain (see [BOLT #2: Channel Close](02-peer-protocol.md#channel-close)).
-2. The bad way (*unilateral close*): something goes wrong, without necessarily any evil intent on either side (maybe one party crashed, for instance).
-Anyway, one side publishes its latest *commitment transaction*.
+2. The bad way (*unilateral close*): something goes wrong, possibly without evil intent on either side.
+Perhaps one party crashed, for instance.
+One side publishes its latest *commitment transaction*.
 3. The ugly way (*revoked transaction close*): one of the parties deliberately tries to cheat by publishing an outdated version of its *commitment transaction* (presumably one that was more in her favor).

-Because Lightning is designed to be trustless, there is no risk of loss of funds in any of these 3 cases, provided that the situation is properly handled.
+Because Lightning is designed to be trustless, there is no risk of loss of funds in any of these three cases, provided that the situation is properly handled.
 The goal of this document is to explain exactly how a node should react to seeing any of these on-chain.

 # Table of Contents
   * [General Nomenclature](#general-nomenclature)